wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Firmware upgrade is often a risky procedure, be sure to adopt all precautions before attempting it - such as - connecting the device and the computer to a UPS, then do not perform the firmware update while doing other tasks on the computer, and check that you have a
+-   Firmware upgrade is often a risky procedure, be sure to adopt all precautions before attempting it - such as - connecting the device and the computer to a UPS, then do not perform the firmware update while doing other tasks on the computer, and check that you have a